GSA/open-gsa-redesign/_apidocs/dx-solutionid-mas-api.md

   })();
 </script>
 <noscript>Please enable JavaScript to signup for an <a href="http://api.data.gov/">api.data.gov</a> API key.</noscript>
 {% endraw %}

 <p><small><a href="#">Back to top</a></small></p>

 ## The Response

 The response represents the rows in the `data` array in the JSON reports that can be downloaded.
-You may also downlow the document files.
+You may also download the document files.

 They are returned as an array of JSON objects.
 Here is an example of one such object for MAS: